 The International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea 1996 ("HNS") has not yet entered into force.
 However it has the support of a number of states and an HNS Correspondence Group formed by the International Maritime Organisation ("IMO") is addressing a number of implementation issues and encouraging early entry into force.

 The Correspondence Group has also overseen the publication in November 2015 of a brochure "The HNS Convention – Why it is needed" which explains the purpose and benefit of the Convention.
-Although some states are taking active steps to see that the Convention takes effect, this will not happen in the short term and the target date for entry into force is 2022.
-In April 2017 Norway became the first country to ratify the 2010 Protocol to the Convention.
-Canada and Turkey both ratified on 23 April 2018 followed by Denmark on 28 June 2018.
+The Protocol to the Convention has so far been ratified by five states and in July 2019 the IMO reported that a number of other states had made significant progress so that further ratifications are anticipated.
+The target date for entry into force is 2022.

 The GHS pictograms for HNS labelling for an aquatic hazard, a toxic substance and flammable material.
 Source: ITOPF